×

 General features of a branch office include:

-• The name of the Indian branch office needs to be the same as the parent company
+• The name of the Indian branch office should be the same as the parent company;

-• All expenses of the office are met by the head office if it does not receive revenue from Indian operations
+• All expenses of the office are met by the head office if it does not receive revenue from Indian operations; and

 Pre-requisites to set up a branch office

-In order to sanction the branch offices of foreign companies, the RBI has recently begun considering the following additional criteria:
+To sanction the branch offices of foreign companies, the RBI consider the following additional criteria:

-• Profit making track record during the immediately preceding five financial years in the home county
+• Profit making track record during the immediately preceding five financial years in the home country; and

 Requirements to set up a branch office